 What does an inverter do?

-However, if you are getting a system with just panels now and are thinking The inverter is what converts the energy from your solar panels into usable electricity.
+The inverter is what converts the energy from your solar panels into usable electricity.
 If you’re thinking of getting a system with just panels for now and are thinking of adding a battery in the future, it might be worth getting an inverter that is compatible with batteries now to avoid the cost of having to replace it later.
 In essence, your system would be “battery-ready”.
 Whilst solar panels have stabilised in price, battery technology is likely to change a lot in the next 5 years, so being battery ready allows you to take advantage of any future developments in battery technology.

 Are solar panel batteries worth it?